Bulduklu, Kozan

-Bulduklu is a village in the Kozan District of Adana Province, Turkey.
+Bulduklu is a neighbourhood in the municipality and district of Kozan, Adana Province, Turkey.
+Its population is 385 (2022).

-It is 15 km from Kozan and has a population of 548.
+It is 15 km from Kozan.
 It consists of four parts: Central Bulduklu, Cercisli, Aydınlı, and Sehlikoğlu farm.
 The people in the village are mainly engaged in agriculture and breeding livestock and cattle, and there is a large grassland next to the village.
 The village is famous in the area for its green beans.